equinor/fmu-tools/docs/create_fluid_contacts_from_grid.rst

     create_fluid_contacts_from_grid(project=project, gridname="MyGrid")

-Example below shows how to use contact properties that does not follow the default naming convention 👇
+Example below shows how to use contact properties that do not follow the default naming convention 👇

 .. code-block:: python